 Allergic reactions are characterized by cutaneous lesions, urticaria, edema or anaphylactoid reactions.
-Allergic reactions may occur as a result of sensitivity either to local anesthetic agents or to the methylparaben used as a preservative in the multiple dose vials. (see Warnings and Precautions (5.6)).
+Allergic reactions may occur as a result of sensitivity to local anesthetic agents (see Warnings and Precautions (5.6)).

-There have been no reports of cross sensitivity between lidocaine hydrochloride and procainamide or between lidocaine hydrochloride and quinidine Hematologic
+sitivity between lidocaine hydrochloride and procainamide or between lidocaine hydrochloride and qu